uhctf/uhctf.be/content/sponsors.md

 - **DNS Belgium**: The authorative registry for .be, .brussels and .vlaanderen

-  DNS Belgium creates secure, resillient and sustainable zones for its three TLDs.
-They ensure that a using one of their TLDs for your domains gives you peace of mind to your users.
-Secure, by using the latest security recommendation on our authorative nameservers.
-Resillient, by being prepared for DoS attacks.
-Sustainable, by reducing their footprint per domain and promoting Internet usage to everyone in the society.

   Read more about the actual status of cyber resilience in Belgium at digitaldives.be

-  Do you intent to start a business?
-Visit claimjeidee.be to get your domain.

 # Hosting Partners